 - Making the final decisions when consensus cannot be achieved.

-Maintainers have npm publishing rights for modules and the final say on releasing new versions.
+Core maintainers have npm publishing rights for modules and the final say on releasing new versions.

-LoopBack lead maintainers include:
+Other core maintainers include:

 The LoopBack project uses ZenHub, an agile development tool built on the GitHub API.
 ZenHub provides an easy way to track work and provide project transparency in real time.
 We use it to groom and maintain our backlog and track what the team and community are working on in each sprint.

 Tip: LoopBack switched from using Waffle to ZenHub for its scrum board in early 2017.